trgill/snapm/README.md

 # snapm snapset create backup /:100%SIZE /var:100%SIZE /home
 ```

-If no size policy is specified the default `200%USED` is applied.
-To ensure a
+If no size policy is specified the default is `200%USED` for mounted file
+systems and 25%SIZE for unmounted block devices.
+To ensure a volume can be
-volume can be completely overwritten specify `100%SIZE`.
-This requires more
+completely overwritten specify `100%SIZE`.
+This requires more storage capacity
-storage capacity but avoids the snapshot running out of space.
+but avoids the possibility of the snapshot running out of space.

-A default size policy for all mount points that do not specify an explicit
+A default size policy for all source paths that do not specify an explicit
-per-mount point policy can be set with the `--size-policy` argument:
+per-path policy can be set with the `--size-policy` argument:

 ```
 # snapm snapset create backup --size-policy 100%SIZE / /home /var